zaycev/nnsmt/README.md

 trainNeuralNetwork
 ```

-To generate input data in NPLM model run the following script:
+To generate input data in NPLM format, run the following script:

 ```
 ./sbin/run-prepare.sh